joedavis/getopt/README.md

 # getopt

 This is a type-safe getopt-style options parsing library for zig.
 Type-safe, in this context, means that it can distinguish between options that take arguments, and options that don't.
 It's built on ugly metaprogramming constructs, and has a tendency to crash zls.
+This was written as a proof of concept while I tried to explore what was possible with Zig's comptime facilities.
+You probably shouldn't use this; I know I won't.

 ## Example usage